9beach/jech-set-theory-solutions/chap-01.md

 **_Proof._**$\quad$Suppose that $P(X) \subset X$.
 Since $X \in P(X)$, $X \in X$; a contradiction of $\in$ as a well-founded relation.
-<sup>_FIXME: I'm not sure but I think this proof is not valid, since I guess
+<sup>_FIXME: I'm not sure but I guess even for ill-founded sets, this theorem
-even for ill-founded sets, this theorem holds.
-So an alternative proof is here._</sup>
+holds.
+So an alternative proof from the text is here._</sup>
 <br />$\quad$Let $f$ be a function from $X$ into $P(X)$.
 The set $Y = \{x∈X :
 x\notin f(x) \}$ is not in the range of $f$.
 Suppose not.
 If $z∈X$ were such that $f(z)=Y$, then $z∈Y$ if and only if $z \notin Y$, a contradiction.
 Thus